GPUOpen-Tools/radeon_gpu_profiler/docs/source/pipeline_state.rst

 The pipeline state window shows the render state information for individual events by stage.
 In the example below the event is a DirectX12 DrawInstanced call using a VS, GS, and a PS.
-Active stages are rendered in black and can be selected, gray stages are inactive on this draw and cannot be selected.
+Active stages are rendered in black and can be selected, grey stages are inactive on this draw and cannot be selected.

 The user has selected the PS stage for viewing and it is rendered in